Changan Automobile: Changan Auto

-Changan Nevo (Qiyuan)
+Changan Nevo

-Changan Nevo (长安启源) is the entry level EV line under the Changan brand, launched in 2023.
-Models initially include the A05 compact sedan, the A06 compact sedan, and the A07 midsize sedan.
-The A06 is a rebadged Changan UNI-V with restyled front and rear ends.
-The A05 is a rebadged Changan Yida with restyled front and rear ends.
+Changan Nevo (长安启源 (Cháng'ān Qǐyuán)) is the entry-level EV and extended-range electric line under the Changan brand, launched in 2023.
+Initial models included the A05 compact sedan, A06 compact sedan, and A07 mid-size sedan.
+The A06 is a rebadged Changan UNI-V with restyled front and rear ends, while the A05 is a rebadged Changan Yida with similar restyling.